Webcomic / M Yth

 - Emotional Maturity Is Physical Maturity: In Distillation, Zeus' mental maturity affected Athena's growth thanks to her being tied to his mind at that moment.
 Also, while in his dreams, his mental maturity also manifested in himself growing up.

-- Everyone Can See It: In Will, everybody could tell Hera was mad at Zeus because of jealousy.
+- Everyone Can See It: In Will, everybody can tell Hera is mad at Zeus because of jealousy.

 - Eyes Always Shut: Selene is always seeing with her eyes closed whenever is her turn to shine on the sky; Helios has constantly closed eyes and they only can be opened with Eos' help, in order to bring daylight.

 - Foregone Conclusion: If you know about the original myths, you can foresee the endings of many stories.
 Most of the time, anyway—see Adaptation Expansion above.